ThreeMammals/Ocelot/README.md

         }
     }

-Then in your Program.cs you will want to have the following..
+Then in your Program.cs you will want to have the following.
+This can be changed if you don't wan't to use the default url e.g. UseUrls(someUrls) and should work as long as you keep the WebHostBuilder registration.

             IWebHostBuilder builder = new WebHostBuilder();